-A four-camera View of a Study Participant in an Instrumented Vehicle improvements, and other activities, targeted at reducing the fatalities on our nation's roadways.
+A four-camera View of a Study Participant in an Instrumented Vehicle

 More Information for the Study

 This article is mainly based on the information provided from the SHRP 2 Naturalistic Driving Study.
 If you are interested in learning more about participating in the SHRP 2 Naturalistic Driving Study, you can visit www.drivingstudy.org or call 1-877-495-1556.